 Become a Zoollower, now with 3x2 for the first members.
 Find out here!

-A new panda era begins at Zoo, with the arrival of the new panda pair!
-The male Jin Xi and the female Zhu Yu have come from the breeding base in Chengdu to become the Zoo's new breeding pair of pandas and to continue with the conservation and reproduction programme in which we participate.
+Come and discover the worldlife conservation icon and stars of the Zoo!
+The male Jin Xi and the female Zhu Yu came from the breeding base in Chengdu to become the Zoo's breeding pair of pandas.
+They will continue with the conservation and reproduction programme in which we participate.

-You can come and meet them and learn everything about this amazing species, come and live the authentic panda experience!
+Meet them and learn everything about this amazing species.
+Live an authentic panda experience!

 He is Zoo's new male panda, born in 2020 and has a very lively and active personality.
 His name in Chinese is composed of the words Jin (gold) Xi (happiness), which translates as ‘Golden Happiness’.
 If you come to meet him, you will also recognise him by his characteristic freckle on his face, which gives him a very unique look!